Chris Fagan (coach)

-Christian Fagan (born 23 June 1961) is a former Australian rules footballer who is the senior coach of the Brisbane Lions in the Australian Football League (AFL).
+Christian Fagan (born 23 June 1961) is an Australian rules football coach and former player.
+He is currently the senior coach of the Brisbane Lions in the Australian Football League (AFL), where he won the premiership in 2024 and 2025.
 He spent his entire playing career in Tasmania, playing 263 senior games with Hobart, Sandy Bay, and Devonport.
 Before being appointed head coach of Brisbane in October 2016, Fagan had spent long periods as an assistant coach at Melbourne (1999–2007) and Hawthorn (2008–2016).

 Playing career

 Fagan was born in Queenstown, Tasmania.
-He played 263 senior games in the Tasmanian Australian National Football League (TANFL) and Tasmanian Football League (TFL) with Hobart, Sandy Bay and Devonport and kicked 430 goals in his career.
-He represented Tasmania on 11 occasions and played in two Premiership teams – Hobart in 1980 and Devonport in 1988.
+He played 263 senior games in the Tasmanian Australian National Football League (TANFL) and Tasmanian Football League (TFL) with Hobart, Sandy Bay, and Devonport and kicked 430 goals in his career.
+He represented Tasmania on 11 occasions and played in two premiership teams – Hobart in 1980 and Devonport in 1988.

 Coaching career

 Tasmania

 Fagan spent two years as an assistant coach at North Hobart before being appointed senior coach of Sandy Bay for 1993 and 1994.
 He was the inaugural coach of the Tassie Mariners from 1995 to 1997.
 He was the 181st person to be inducted into the Tasmanian Football Hall of Fame in 2007.